2D magnetofluid models constructed by a priori imposition of conservation laws: Construction of the RMHD model from given CLs

 \subsection{Canonical description}

-One may derive a canonical description of the system \eqref{inclusive_1}--\eqref{inclusive_2} by expressing the vorticity $\omega$ and the flux function $\psi$ in terms of Clebsch parameters $P$, $Q$.
-The canonical description of the RMHD model derived in \cite{kane_yosh}, requires the vorticity to be a Clebsch 2-form $\omega=[P,Q]$.
-The authors found two suitable parametrization schemes for $\psi(P,Q)$ namely $\psi=P^\alpha Q^\beta$ and $\psi=P^\alpha+Q^\beta$.
+One may derive a canonical description of the system \eqref{inclusive_1}--\eqref{inclusive_2} by expressing the vorticity $\omega$ and the flux function $\psi$ in terms of Clebsch potentials.
+Canonical descriptions of the RMHD model were derived in \cite{morr_haze} and in \cite{kane_yosh}.
+The former derivation needs four Clebsch potentials while the latter only two and both assumed the vorticity to be a Clebsch 2-form $\omega=[P,Q]$.
+In \cite{kane_yosh} the authors found two suitable parametrization schemes for $\psi$ namely $\psi=P^\alpha Q^\beta$ and $\psi=P^\alpha+Q^\beta$.
 Following \cite{kane_yosh} we use $\psi=P^\alpha Q^\beta$ for our generic model and also we make a necessary modification in parameterizing $\omega$

 The Hamiltonian takes the form

 The canonical Hamilton's equations are

 where $\Jc_c$ represents the so-called cosymplectic operator